timi2506/TicTacToe-Folder/README.md

-Hit Enter three times to open the apps Ressources Folder - the perfect place to hide files!
+Hit Enter three times to open the apps Ressources Folder - the perfect place to hide confidential files!